The Hall of Fame Case for Bobby Abreu

 In his Baseball Reference headshot, Abreu may look slightly chubby, but the man could fly!

-Four hundred stolen bases is no joke, especially when you consider that ranks him seventh amongst right-fielders, and one of the top 75 base-stealers of all-time.
-It should also be noted that Abreu was sitting on 399 career stolen bases for over a year as he did not play the 2013 MLB season, before returning with the New York Mets in 2014.
+Four hundred stolen bases is no joke, especially when you consider that ranks him seventh amongst right-fielders and makes him one of the top 75 base-stealers of all time.
+It should also be noted that Abreu was sitting on 399 career stolen bases for over a year, as he did not play the 2013 MLB season, before returning with the New York Mets in 2014.

 On May 30th, 2014, Abreu swiped his 400th bag at 40 years old.